SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/fixed-format.md

 :::

-Read data from from fixed format files with expected schema, or write data to fixed format files with expected schema.
+Read data from fixed format files with expected schema, or write data to fixed format files with expected schema.

 ## Source